5. What is a Consumer Directed Care (CDC) Home Care Package?

 It’s essential you understand the concept of Consumer Directed Care because when you understand it, and I mean really understand Consumer Directed Care, you realise how much power the Government has given senior Australians and their adult children to negotiate better aged care services.

-You can then exercise your new power to gain better in home aged care outcomes… to live a better quality life at home for longer.
+You can then exercise your new powers to gain better in home aged care outcomes… to live a better quality life at home for longer.

 An Old School Approved Provider in home care Case Manager told us she tells her clients that: